LouiseAugustsson/masterthesis/README.md

 # Pedestrian classification and Detection
 This code is for pedestrian classification and detection.
 For more detailed explanaitions see the report, report.pdf.

+Caffe deep learning framework must be installed.
+Change the path/to/caffe in classification/run_model.sh and detection/run_model.py if necessary.

  ## Classification
  The classification folder includes a classification demo and a script for training the network.